tymyrddin/red-escalation/source/index.rst

 Monkeys know what tree to climb
 ===========================================================

-While privilege escalation is not the end goal, it is a key element of the attack life cycle and a major determinant in the overall success of a penetration test.
+While privilege escalation is not the end goal, it is a key element of the attack life cycle and a major determinant in the success of a penetration test.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...